Kyriosity/read-write/README+/.net/README+/parts/cs-lacks-parts.md

-# `C#` &nbsp;&nbsp; &mdash; &nbsp;&nbsp; <samp>Nice to have</samp> &nbsp;&nbsp; &mdash; &nbsp;&nbsp; Parts and Frameworks
+# `C#` &nbsp;&mdash;&nbsp; <samp>Nice to have</samp> &nbsp;&mdash;&nbsp; Parts and Frameworks

 Along with [nice-to-have syntax/features](../cs-lacks.md) there are some bigger blocks of _ideational_ `C#`.

 ## Testing

 Tests for drive or coverage are optional but a natural part of development.
-The three most popular frameworks for .NET (NUnit, xUnit, MSTest) have pros and cons, but neither is state-of-the-art.
+The three most popular frameworks for .NET (NUnit, xUnit, MSTest) have pros and cons, but none is state-of-the-art.

 Besides weak points (like bulky names), there are lacks:

-- no support of dynamic test data,
+- no support for dynamic test data,
-- no way to auto-test code that must not compile (e.g. to exclude the wrong branches of building calls) ➡️ [semantic posers](https://github.com/Kyriosity/use-dev/blob/main/README+/tests/README+/prog_tests-semantics.md),
+- no way to auto-test code that must not compile (e.g., to exclude the wrong branches of building calls) ➡️ [semantic posers](https://github.com/Kyriosity/use-dev/blob/main/README+/tests/README+/prog_tests-semantics.md),
 - no gradual asserts ➡️ [discussion of workaround](https://github.com/Kyriosity/use-dev/tree/main/README+/tests/README+/unit_test-gradual_assert.md),
 - only a single data source ➡️ [multi-feed workaround](https://github.com/Kyriosity/use-dev/tree/main/README+/tests/README+/prog_tests-cut_feeds.md).